eedson/Get-Twitch/README.md

 # Get-Twitch
-A Twitch API Library for gathering information about a users live stream.
+A Twitch API Wrapper for gathering information about a users live stream.

 Make sure to include your Twitch ClientID in checkTwitch.php.